Comparing Single to Sole Source Procurement | Back-to-Basics

 The Advantages and Disadvantages.

 Both single source and sole source procurement have their own advantages and disadvantages, depending on the situation and the objectives of your business.
-Here are some of them:

 Single Source